IgniteUI/help-topics/topics/02_Controls/igPivotGrid/01_igPivotGrid_KPI_Support.md

 #### Purpose

-This topic explains conceptually how the Key Performance Indicators (KPIs) data from a multi-dimensional (OLAP) data set is visualized in Ignite UI™.
-The Ignite UI controls that visualize KPIs are the `igPivotDataSelector`™ and the `igPivotGrid`™.
+This topic explains conceptually how the Key Performance Indicators (KPIs) data from a multi-dimensional (OLAP) data set is visualized in %%ProductName%%™.
+The %%ProductName%% controls that visualize KPIs are the `igPivotDataSelector`™ and the `igPivotGrid`™.

 ### Required background